A sports facility in a green zone

-The entrance to the building is on the park side.
-That way the entrance hall becomes part of the ‘park square’ as it was labelled in the masterplan, providing a view towards a varied and green landscape.
-The hall itself is high and inviting, actually a kind of covered square, that has several levels and staircases.
+The hall of the sports centre is high and inviting, actually a kind of covered square, that has several levels and staircases.
 Slender columns and a glass roof enhance the lively and open atmosphere.
 There is a rhyme between the horizontal wooden panelling and the green outdoors.
 Openings give a view onto the pools, that are partly outside and partly on a balcony on the second floor.

 Water and ice

-There are two floors with a recreational pool (including slides) and a pool for competitive swimmers, with a separate springboard and diving tower.
-On the first floor an outside terrace can be found and on the second floor a terrace with two outside pools, surrounded by a lawn.
+The swimming pool has a recreational pool (including slides) and a pool for competitive swimmers featuring a separate springboard and diving tower.
+Furthermore a relax area with saunas and a steam bath.
+On the second floor a terrace can be found with two outside pools, surrounded by a lawn.
 The building is conceived to accommodate all forms of swimming and diving, recreational and competitive, for young and old, from swimming for babies to rehabilitation therapy and all as conveniently as possible.

 The big ice rink is meant for ice hockey training, games and figure skating, but there is a smaller ice rink as well, meant for skating lessons and recreation (like parties with a skating theme).

 Compact and clear

 The two worlds of sports, on ice and in the water are intentionally positioned in each other’s proximity and view.
 Though there are multiple pools and two ice rinks in this building, the combination of all this in one large and compact design does not feel like a complex and hectic environment.
 The design follows the advantages of the meshing of functions and needs and aims for simplicity and clarity.